datasektionen/bawang-content/en/chapter/ordnar/body.md

 Membership of the Ordförande Emeritus order is awarded to chairmans at the chapter who have served an entire term.

-The order's medal is a five-pointed golden star, with a black field, and a cerise delta in the middle.
+The Orden's insignia is a fallen five-pointed golden star, with a black field, and a cerise delta in the middle.
 The star is coated by a golden laurel wreath.

 Motto: We are the ones actually in charge.

+    Niklas Vatn, Tricesimus Sextus 2020
     Ävelin Pantigoso, Tricesimus Quartus 2019
     Victor Sellstedt, Tricesimus Quartus 2018
     Alexander Viklund, Duotricesimus 2017